fernandobelotto/WindowCleaner/README.md

 1. Create a new file in `Models/`
 2. Define your `@Model` class
-3. Add to the schema in `MacAppTemplateApp.swift`
+3. Add to the schema in `WindowCleanerApp.swift`
 4. See [.cursor/rules/swiftdata-models.mdc](.cursor/rules/swiftdata-models.mdc) for patterns

 ### Adding New Views